Things to do in & near Ipoh

 Image adapted from: @coralineescb via Instagram, @yumiyauu via Instagram

-Other sites on the trail is Masjid Panglima Kinta, an eye-catching mosque featuring Moorish and European architectural styles along with a striking blue dome, and the iconic Birch Memorial Clock Tower.
+Other sites on the trail are Masjid Panglima Kinta, an eye-catching mosque featuring Moorish and European architectural styles along with a striking blue dome, and the iconic Birch Memorial Clock Tower.

 The latter is a 100-year-old clock tower that stands as a monument to James W. Birch, the first British resident of Perak, as well as to the evolution of civilization.
 Four panels at the clock’s midsection depict the journey through time, from the Stone Age to modernity.